tari-data/Public-Health-Case-Surveillance-Analysis/README.md

 ---
 ### Location Dashboard
 The highest count of cases was recorded in Oyo state (1042 cases) with Borno state having the longest report day of 5.14days.
 512 deaths in Rivers, indicating either a severe outbreat or late reporting and 531 confirmed cases in Kano, showing strong detection but possibly still high transmission!

+---

+## Recommendations

+---

+🏥 1.
+Enhance Early Detection & Reporting Systems
+Target reporting delay reduction to <48 hours, especially for high-fatality diseases like Malaria, Rubella, and Ebola.
+Implement automated reporting systems or mobile surveillance apps to reduce lag time.

+🎯 2.
+Focus Interventions on Youth Populations
+Young individuals are disproportionately affected by fatalities.
+School-based health campaigns, immunization drives, and protection initiatives should be prioritized for this age group.

+📍 3.
+Deploy Region-Specific Interventions
+Increase testing centers and contact tracing capacity to identify sources while launching intensive health education campaigns to promote early reporting and prevention.
+Community surveillance should also be leveraged involving local healthcare workers for early symptom reporting.

+🧪 4.
+Improve Confirmation Rates
+With only 50% of cases confirmed, invest in more testing facilities and faster diagnostic tools.
+Ensure cases aren't going unverified, especially in rural areas.

+🚻 5.
+Equalize Gender-Based Health Outreach
+While fatality rates are equal by gender, ensure balanced access to care, especially in regions with cultural or systemic bias.

+📢 6.
+Policy Advocacy and Capacity Building
+Present these findings to health ministries and emergency response teams and push for investment in data infrastructure, real-time dashboards, and field response units.

 ## Tools Used